 Deferred Outflows/Inflows of Resources - In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District does not have any item that qualifies for reporting in this category.
-Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
-The governmental funds report unavailable revenue from developer contributions.
-These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
+The District does not have any item that qualifies for reporting in this category for the year ended September 30, 2016.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has one item that arises only under a modified accrual basis of accounting, which qualifies for reporting in this category for the year ended September 30, 2015.
+The District does not have any item that qualifies for reporting in this category for the year ended September 30, 2016.